I love to tinker with vichyssoise, a classic cold French soup. (I can even spell it.) In this

 1 tbsp (15 mL) chopped chives

 In medium pan, melt butter on medium heat.
 Add scapes.
 Cook, stirring often, 3 minutes, or until softened.
 Add potatoes and 1 tsp (5 mL) salt.
 Cook, stirring often, 1 to 2 minutes, until starting to stick to pan.
-Stir in garlic 30 seconds.
+Stir in garlic 20 seconds.
 Stir in chicken or vegetable stock.
 Heat on high.
-When stock comes to simmer, cover, reduce heat to low and simmer 20 minutes, or until potatoes are very soft.
-Remove from heat.
-Cool 5 minutes.
+When stock comes to simmer, cover and reduce heat to low.
+Simmer 20 minutes, or until potatoes are very soft.

 In batches, purée in blender.
-Pour into storage tub.
+Pour into large storage tub.
 Stir in milk and pepper.
+Cover and refrigerate at least 2 hours, or until chilled.
 Adjust salt.
-Cover and refrigerate at least 2 hours, or until chilled.

 Before serving, garnish with chives.

 Makes 6 cups (1.5 L).

-- I prefer using milk instead of the traditional cream, as the potato makes the soup thick and creamy enough.
+- In this soup, I prefer to use milk instead of the traditional cream. which overwhelms the palate.
+The potatoes make the soup thick and creamy enough.

-- For vichyssoises, I prefer yellow-flesh potatoes, which are starchy without being gluey.
-The best-known kind are Yukon golds.
+Shopping Cart: For vichyssoises, I recommend yellow-flesh potatoes, which are starchy without being gluey.
+The best-known kind are Canada’s own Yukon golds.